 John Shea, known as Mr. Fix-It, has been a regular on KTRS since its conception 13 years ago.
-He has been in the remodeling business for over 35 years, and in 2004 started Callier Thompson Shea Construction & Design, a design/build remodeling company here in St. Louis.
+He has been in the remodeling business for over 35 years, and is the president of Shea Construction & Design.
 In that short period of time, the company has received the 2007 Remodeler of the Year award.
 In 2008 they were chosen as the builder for the Extreme Makeover: Home Edition here in St. Louis.
 And in 2009 they were named to the National Big 50 Hall of Fame by Remodeling Magazine.
-With John’s construction experience and odd sense of humor along with his Ol-l-l-ld friend, Jim McMillan’s knowledge of anything that grows (or how to kill it), they have fun with their callers answering questions regarding anything inside or outside of their homes.
+With John’s construction experience and odd sense of humor along with David Sherwood’s knowledge of anything that grows, they have fun with their callers answering questions regarding anything inside or outside of their homes.

 Growing your own transplants from seeds indoors can give you a head start on the growing season.
 Seeds remain dormant or inactive until conditions are right for germination.
 All seeds need water, oxygen and proper temperature in order to germinate.
 Light can also be a factor, some seeds germinate better in full light while others require darkness.

 As the colder weather sets in, we all start to think about the past winter that felt never-ending.
 In the early spring months, the snow and ice seemed to keep coming, yet ice melt resources were depleting.
 Even though winter is not officially here yet, talk of ice melt shortages is already a buzz.

 For most gardeners, as the cold weather moves in, it means a long rest period before next spring arrives.
 However, some start scouting, planning and propagating deciduous plants and narrow-leaved evergreens.
 Hardwood cuttings from these plants are taken during the late fall or early winter after a hard frost when the plants have become dormant.